davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 The Open Science Framework can help facilitate collaboration both within a project team and with external collaborators.
 The Open Science Framework allows different types of contributors to be added to a project:

-- Administrators
+- Administrators - can add and remove members to a project
-- read + write
+- read + write - can add new materials and edit existing materials
-- read
+- read - can only view existing materials

 In addition to this you can also specify whether someone is a bibliographic or non-bibliographic contributor.
 A non-bibliographic contributor can read or write to a project but won't be included in the contributor list or in citations.